 The NISSAN Advanced Air Bag System monitors information from the crash zone sensor, the Air bag Control Unit (ACU), seat belt buckle sensors and occupant classification sensor (weight sensor).
 Inflator operation is based on the severity of a collision and seat belt usage for the driver.
-For the front passenger, the occupant classification sensor is also monitored.
-Based on information from the sensor, only one front air bag may inflate in a crash, depending on the crash severity and whether the front occupants are belted or unbelted.
-Additionally, the front passenger air bag may be automatically turned off under some conditions, depending on the weight detected on the front passenger seat and how the seat belt is used.
-If the front passenger air bag is OFF, the front passenger air bag status light will be illuminated.
-For additional information, refer to "Front passenger air bag and status light" in this section.
+For the front passenger, the occupant classification sensors are also monitored Based on information from the sensors, only one front air bag may inflate in a crash, depending on the crash severity and whether the front occupants are belted or unbelted.
+Additionally, the front passenger air bag and front passenger supplemental knee air bag may be automatically turned OFF under some conditions, depending on the weight detected on the front passenger seat and how the seat belt is used.
+If the front passenger air bag and front passenger supplemental knee air bag are OFF, the front passenger air bag status light will be illuminated (if the seat is unoccupied, the light will not be illuminated, but the air bag will be off).
+For additional information, see "Front passenger air bag and status light"

+(P.1-53).
 One front air bag inflating does not indicate improper performance of the system.

-If you have any questions about your air bag system, it is recommended that you visit a NISSAN dealer to obtain information about the system.
+If you have any questions about your air bag system, it is recommended that you visit a NISSAN dealer.
 If you are considering modification of your vehicle due to a disability, you may also contact NISSAN.
 Contact information is contained in the front of this Owner's Manual.